Painter offers tips to sell works online

 If this all sounds arduous, it’s simply a new way of doing business, according to West, and an opportunity for those willing to put in the effort to create income and/or greater visibility for their creative output.

 “Once you make it a habit, doing it every day for, like 15 minutes, it becomes pretty easy,” she said.
 “It’s a job, a different one than preparing work for a gallery, and it’s been worth it for me.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.